-Enables the PBX to automatically add a CO Line Access number to the received telephone number when sending a Caller ID number of an incoming CO line call to an SLT.
+Enables the PBX to automatically add a Trunk Access number to the received telephone number when sending a Caller ID number of an incoming trunk call to an SLT.

 Send Date & Time of Extension Caller ID

 Enables the PBX to send date and time of an incoming call when sending Caller ID information to an SLT.